-The Arts Center is now accepting applications to exhibit in the Main and Corrine Woodman Galleries.
+The Arts Center accepts applications to exhibit in the Main and Corrine Woodman Galleries.

-The Arts Center encourages a diverse selection of artists to apply, including artists from traditionally or currently underserved communities.
+The Arts Center encourages a diverse selection of artists to apply, including artists from historically underrepresented communities.
 We welcome all artists regardless of citizenship status, color, familial status, gender identity or expression, religious observance, sex, sexual orientation, and sources or level of income.

 - It is free to apply.